canonical/mongodb-operator/documentation/tutorial.md

 juju deploy tls-certificates-operator --channel=edge
 ```

 Wait until the `tls-certificates-operator` is ready to be configured.
-When it is ready to be configured `watch -c juju status --color`.
+When it is ready to be configured `juju status --watch 1s`.
 Will show:
 ```
 Model     Controller  Cloud/Region         Version  SLA          Timestamp tutorial  overlord    localhost/localhost  2.9.37   unsupported  09:24:12Z